jskycak3/jpskycak.github.io/_pages/research.md

 ## [Master's](#masters)

-<i>2018-20.</i> I'm doing a master's in computer science through Georgia Tech OMSCS.
+<i>2018-20.</i> I'm doing a master's in computer science through Georgia Tech.
 Classes/projects begin in August 2018!
 I'll decide by Fall 2019 whether to return to industry data science or take on a PhD.

 <font size="1"><a class="home" href="http://www.jpskycak.com/research/#top">[ back to top ]</a></font>